DimaUClab/StELa-Protein-Structure-Clustering-Algorithm/README.md

 ######################################################################################
 ## A Letter from StELa
 ### Developed in the Dima Research Group
-by Amanda C. Macke, Jamie Rowley & Jacob E. Stump
+by Amanda C. Macke, Jamie Rowley, Jacob E. Stump & Ruxandra I. Dima
 ### University of Cincinnati
 ##### VERSION 1
 ######################################################################################